 - Preheat oven to 400F.

-- Cut the tomatoes and peaches into 3/4 inch (2 cm) pieces and place on a baking tray.
+- Cut the tomatoes, peaches and onions into 3/4 inch (2 cm) pieces and place on a baking tray.
 Drizzle with olive oil and sprinkle with salt and pepper.

 - Roast for 20 minutes.